 Therefore, high-gain antennas should not be used blindly in pursuit of gain but should be selected according to their geographical environment.

-For example, we recommend using a low-gain antenna in a city with many high-rise buildings.
+For example, we recommend using LoRaWAN gateway with low-gain antennas in a city with many high-rise buildings.
 At this time, the antenna covers ample space, and even if you live in a high-rise building, it can radiate well to low places.
 A medium-gain or low-gain antenna can be used in towns with few tall buildings.

 The propagation path of the antenna is less obstructed, and the antenna covers a long distance.
 In sparsely populated plain areas, it is necessary to use a high-gain antenna to radiate the signal as far as possible through the antenna.

-To choose a suitable Helium antenna, consider the following points.
+To choose a suitable Helium miner antenna, consider the following points.

 1. Determine the working frequency of the antenna.